toshvelaga/toshvelaga/README.md

 ### Hi there 👋🏽

-- 🔭 I’m currently working on building software as a freelancer
+- 🔭 I’m currently building software as a freelancer
 - 🌱 I’m currently looking to work at a startup
 - 🌮 My favorite type of food is 🇲🇽
 - 💜 Programming is my passion